Interview with Elysian Divide

 We have been busy planning what the end of 2019 will look like.
 There are some amazing ideas flying about.
 We are lucky to have so many good plans that we have to pick and choose which ones we will go for.
 The line up changes have allowed us to refocus our energies into new material and ways to promote that new material as well as giving the live performance a nice new shine up.
 While there are great memories, we are a very happy band with all the plans and organisation going on.

-What has been your biggest challenge as a band?
+What has this projects biggest challenge been?
 Have you been able to overcome that challenge?
 If so, how?

 We had a few little disasters towards the end of 2018 with the departure of first Leigh then Rui.
 They are sorely missed but life things happen.
 Instead of staying dormant, we decided to bring forward our recording schedule and put together the new EP.
 We used a session drummer for the recording and it's worked out really well.
 This is the EP we are due to release.
 We like to take our time on recordings to make sure it's where we want it to be so between that and training up new members, we have overcome the loss of half the line up by ensuring we remain creative and maintain our course and direction.